 Brittney’s pronouns are she, her, hers.

-Rachel is an attorney at Snell and Wilmer LLP, in Denver, Colorado.
+Rachel is an attorney at Heska Corporation, in Loveland, Colorado.
 Originally from Cleveland, Ohio, Rachel graduated from Colorado State University with a B.S. in accounting and political science.
 Rachel graduated from the University of Notre Dame Law School in May, 2016.

 Rachel serves as Building Bridges’ Board Treasurer.
 She brings innovative thinking and collaboration skills.
 With an accounting and corporate law background, Rachel is experienced in identifying business as well as legal issues that may need to be addressed.